 - Prior to the competition: Handle all entries for the region’s teams, assist teams in coordinating fund raising and team uniforms, arrange for horse transportation and stabling needs, arrange for athlete housing and many other things.

 - During the competition: Represent and be present with the team and/or individuals throughout all aspects of the event, represent the team at meetings, draws and all dealings with FEI officials and many other things.

 USDF is the national affiliate for dressage.
 For NAYC, USDF serves in a managing role for all the teams that will represent each of the nine regions.
 USDF accepts applications, communicates with athletes, tracks qualifying scores, works with all regional coordinators and chefs, submits "approved" entries to USEF, and works with USEF to gather needed information, among other things.
 Any questions should be directed to firstname.lastname@example.org.

 The Role of USEF:

 USEF (United States Equestrian Federation) is the governing body for our sport.
-For NAJYRC, USEF serves as the event organizer.
+For NAYC, USEF serves as the event organizer.